aitorru/TFM/docs/presentation/main.md

 ### Ryan Dahl, creator of Node.js, admited in 2018 that the desing of Node.js was made without a clear path and that it has some problems.

+- Lack of types. <!-- VANILA JAVASCRIPT IS OVERUSED.
+ITS BEEN USED IN LOTS OF PLACES WHERE IS NOT FITED.-->
 - `node_modules`. <!-- Not only the folder but also the package.json-->
 - Node native modules. <!-- Not only I belive Node.js is bad for perfonmace so more developers noticed.-->
-- Lack of types. <!-- JAVASCRIPT IS OVERUSED.-->

 ---